 On your Google My Business page:

-- Is all if your info sections completed?
+- Is all if your info section completed?

 - Have you featured your focus keywords in each of your services?